ArcticSlayy/Assault-Cube-DMA-Beginner-Project/README.md

 - [ ] Fix the nullptr errors when hitting Unload in the Info tab.
 - [ ] Fix the ESP giving some weird hitch effect when rendering the visuals around players.
 - [X] Re-implement the Visuals to toggle ESP on and off, it's currently always on for debugging purposes.
+- [ ] Add more features to the cheat, like aimbot, triggerbot, etc.
+- [ ] Make the Weapon ESP more accurate, currently it just says the weapon name is a Knife which is not true.
 ## Usage
 1. Clone the repository.
 2. Open the project in Visual Studio.